- All Coaches shall be required to register prior to their first game.

 - Running time will commence in the third period if a 5-goal differential and will run balance of game (To revert back to stop time goal differential must be reduced to 3)

-- Body contact will be permitted in boy’s hockey starting at the U14 Age group and older.
+- Body contact will be permitted in boy’s hockey starting at the U14 (AA/A divisions only) Age group and older.

 - Two points awarded for a win, 1 point for a tie, 0 points for a loss.